smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/01 - Introduction.md

 :electric_plug: **What’s Next**

-Each of these join types—and several related concepts—will be explored in detail throughout the following documents.
+Many of these join types, and several related concepts, will be explored in detail throughout the following documents.
 The goal is not only to show *how* joins work, but *why* they behave the way they do, how they relate to the relational model, and how the database engine processes them internally.

 Continue reading using the links below.